Taung Galay Sayadaw: Community work

 The Venerable Sayadaw has also engaged in several other religious and social activities such as preaching the Buddha's sermons, practicing and teaching mediations, renovating pagodas and taking the roles of National Sangha Committee members.
 He has renovated over 20 ancient pagodas and donated new Hti (umbrella crowns) around the country.
-He has also founded 10 monasteries and 6 Monastic Education Schools in Kayin State in order to create a wider access to education for the children in rural areas and build an educated society.
+He has also founded 10 monasteries and 6 Monastic Education Schools in Kayin State to create broader access to education for children in rural areas and build an educated society.

-Since 1993, Sayadaw has engaged in Karen Peace Council (KPC) as a leading peace negotiator for the peace in Kayin State.
+Since 1993, Sayadaw has engaged in the Karen Peace Council (KPC) as a leading peace negotiator for the peace in Kayin State.
 He has also served as a patron for the Myanmar Peace Foundation.
 In 2001, he established a social group called Phlon Education Development Unit (PEDU) and began extensive social and local development works in Kayin State.
 In 1996, he opened a monastic school for children from kindergarten through tenth grade.
-He also founded First Aid Groups in partnership with Myanmar Red Cross and initiated the establishment of the orthopedic rehabilitation center in Hpa-an township.
+He also founded First Aid Groups in partnership with the Myanmar Red Cross and established the orthopedic rehabilitation center in Hpa-an township.
 On 10 September 2017, a completion ceremony for midwives training was held at the Taung Kalay Monastic School.
 Sayadaw also awards scholarships to outstanding students.
-He set up Nat Say Taman Scholarship Funds and provides financial assistance to students in Kayin State while serving as a patron for Karen Student Center (KSC), a boarding school for students from remote villages that lacks access to education.
-In 2009, he went to Australia and established Karen Melbourne Buddhist Association to promote Buddhism and provide spiritual counseling based on Buddha teaching to Karen community there.
-He was officially awarded honorary titles of Thaddhama Jotika Dhaja in 1991 and Maha Thaddhama Jotika Dhaja in 2001 by the government of Myanmar.
+He set up Nat Say Taman Scholarship Funds and provided financial assistance to students in Kayin State while serving as a patron for Karen Student Center (KSC), a boarding school for students from remote villages that lack access to education.
+In 2009, he went to Australia and established the Karen Melbourne Buddhist Association to promote Buddhism and provide spiritual counseling based on Buddha teaching to the Karen community there.
+He was officially awarded the honorary titles of Thaddhama Jotika Dhaja in 1991 and Maha Thaddhama Jotika Dhaja in 2001 by the government of Myanmar.
 In 2002, Sayadaw also received the Buddhist Literature Award from Japan.

-Due to his influential impact on the local community, he is frequently visited by politicians, government officials, Karen leaders, KNU officers and many other local leaders.
+Due to his influential impact on the local community, he is frequently visited by politicians, government officials, Karen leaders, KNU officers, and many other local leaders.
 It is also reported that Taung Galay Sayadaw sent condolences to the passing of Padoh Saw David Taw who was the secretary of the KNU Peace Committee and also a member of a KNU delegation that negotiated peace with the Burmese government in January 2012.

 Activities abroad

 The Venerable Sayadaw has traveled extensively.
-He has traveled to India, Nepal and Sri Lanka in 1994, Thailand and Singapore in 1997, Japan in 2000, Australia in 2009 and America in 2015, and conducted Dhamma talk with Myanmar community in those countries as well as to citizens of those countries.
-His remarkable works for humanity have greatly inspired thousands of people to lead a good life and make differences in their community and country.

-With the motto of “Toward the peaceful state of nirvana” the Venerable Sayadaw Ashin Pin Nya Tha Mi continues to write books and articles while practicing and teaching meditation.
+He has traveled to India, Nepal, and Sri Lanka in 1994, Thailand and Singapore in 1997, Japan in 2000, Australia in 2009, and America in 2015, and conducted Dhamma talks with the Myanmar community in those countries as well as to citizens of those countries.
+His remarkable works for humanity have greatly inspired thousands of people to lead a good life and make a difference in their community and country.
+With the motto “Toward the peaceful state of Nirvana,” the Venerable Sayadaw Ashin Pin Nya Tha Mi continues to write books and articles while practicing and teaching meditation.